Mwaisaks/Blog-Platform/README.md

 7. Session management

 Creating Auth Endpoints
 1. Create response and request dtos.
+Do the mapping( where necessary)
 2. Create endpoints in the controller
 3. a service interface containing the methods
 4. an implementation of the interface; implements the Authentication